andygrunwald/go-jira/README.md

 For adding new dependencies, updating dependencies, and other operations, the [Daily Dep](https://golang.github.io/dep/docs/daily-dep.html) is a good place to start.

+### Sandbox environment for testing

+Jira offers sandbox test environments at http://go.atlassian.com/cloud-dev.

+You can read more about them at https://developer.atlassian.com/blog/2016/04/cloud-ecosystem-dev-env/.

 ## License

 This project is released under the terms of the [MIT license](http://en.wikipedia.org/wiki/MIT_License).